 The most popular used cars in the US

 Though used car prices have swung up and down in recent years, customers may finally see some stability in 2025.
-Experts from Cox Automotive predicted in January 2025 that by the end of the year, the cost of a used vehicle will likely be just 1.4% higher than the year previous.
+Experts from Cox Automotive predicted in early January 2025 that by the end of the year, the cost of a used vehicle will likely be just 1.4% higher than the year previous.

 No matter how much you pay for an older vehicle, though, you'll want to ensure that your car will see you through at least a few years on the road.
 To help start your search, Stacker used data from iSeeCars.com to identify the 20 most popular used cars sold nationwide in 2024.
 Cars are ranked by market share, rounded to the nearest tenth of a percent; though some appear the same, the more precise percentages are not equal.
 The iSeeCars.com analysis included more than 7.7 million used car sales from the most recent five model years, 2020 to 2024.